corb555/Task-Score/README.md

 *Ammo* - 100=full, 0=empty

 ### Setup
-1. Add the Behavior Variables component to your agent.
+1. Add the Shooter Variables Component to your agent.
+1. In the BD Variables tab, add the Global Variables you want for your project from the Variables above.

 # 4. Anger Component